Invisv-Privacy/pseudotcp/README.md

-# PseudoTCP: A lightweight partial TCP stack for packet to stream interposition stack in Go
+# PseudoTCP: A lightweight partial TCP stack for packet to stream interposition in Go

 ## What is PseudoTCP?